creighton-gorai/Shiny/README.md

 _Zipcode Explorer_
 ![zipcode-explorer](zipcode-explorer.png)

-Superzip is an interactive map of the US where you can view which states have superzips (Definition of Superzip: Zip Codes int he US with the highest per capita income and college graduation rates.
+Superzip is an interactive map of the US where you can view which states have superzips (Definition of Superzip: Zip Codes in the US with the highest per capita income and college graduation rates.

 [Click here](https://shiny.rstudio.com/gallery/) to see Shiny gallery and more exmaples of what you can do with Shiny!